samanthaylin3/samanthalin/index.md

 - [x] Learn a programming language
 - [ ] Get a job/intership

-To re-read about me [section link](https://samanthaylin3.github.io/samanthalin/#about-me)
+To re-read about me [section link to About Me](https://samanthaylin3.github.io/samanthalin/#about-me)